After Israel shuts only West Bank gateway to the outside world, Palestinians fear more restrictions

 By Mostafa Salem, Abeer Salman, CNN

-(CNN) — Israel’s sudden decision to indefinitely close the sole land crossing giving over 3 million Palestinians in the occupied West Bank access to international travel, has intensified fears of more restrictions amid Israel’s threats of retaliation against Western recognition of a Palestinian state.
+(CNN) — Israel’s sudden decision to indefinitely close the sole land crossing giving more than 3 million Palestinians in the occupied West Bank access to international travel has intensified fears of more restrictions amid Israel’s threats of retaliation against Western recognition of a Palestinian state.

 The closure of the crossing has stranded Palestinians abroad, while patients receiving medical treatment in Jordan were forced to extend their stays on limited budgets.
 Families have been separated by Israel’s abrupt decision, and thousands remain uncertain about when the border will reopen.

+Thursday afternoon, Israel announced it would reopen the border crossing to foot traffic only on Friday morning.
+The crossing will remain closed to humanitarian aid from Jordan for the time being.
+The sudden statement about the reopening was just as surprising as the earlier closure announcement, leaving Palestinians fearful about what other changes might be coming.

-Ismail Tamimi, a father in Jordan, said the closure of the border has separated him from his young daughters, who were visiting family in the city of Hebron in the West Bank.
+Ismail Tamimi, a father in Jordan, said on Wednesday that the closure of the border has separated him from his young daughters, who were visiting family in the city of Hebron in the West Bank.

 “One of my daughters is diabetic. … She missed her checkup today in Jordan, and I cannot bring her to come here because the border is shut,” he said, adding that “schools are also starting, so my children will miss the start.”